quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 within the LB timeout, it MUST retire any outstanding CIDs that use that server ID and cease generating any new ones.

-A server SHOULD have a mechanism to stop using some server IDs when the list gets large relative to its share of the codepoint space, so that these allocations time out and are freed for reuse by servers that have recently joined the pool.
+A server SHOULD have a mechanism to stop using some server IDs if the list gets large relative to its share of the codepoint space, so that these allocations time out and are freed for reuse by servers that have recently joined the pool.